kaziasifjawwad/java_exercise/java_collection_framework/README.md

  <br>
 - Each of the location ( identifying by index number 0....9) are called as buckets.
 - Each bucket can hold just value, or key and value.
-- A hash table have some size. **Most of the time the initial size is 16** in may java classes.
+- A hash table have some size. **Most of the time the initial size is 16** in java classes.
 - It will adjust the size if the limit is crossed by 16.

 Assume we have some values that need to be stored in hash table.